Overview ︎︎︎

 The Role of Mosques

-Raudhwa mosque recently (February 2025) opened its female section, which despite its small size is bright, clean and equipped with all the women might need to fulfill their religious duties.
-It is also, as opposed to other mosques that have or have had a female section, perfectly placed, on the Seafront, within walking distance from most workplaces that employ Muslim women.
-Raudhwa mosque, however, is not perfect either; most of the time it is locked up, and only a select few have got a key, and thus access to the building and despite their popularization campaign it is still largely unknown by the women working in a radius bigger than 100 meters.
+Generally, women pray in a mosque more often during Ramadan, as there are fewer domestic duties during the day, due to the fasting, which allows women to congregate en-masse in female mosques.
+Outside of Ramadan however, only one female mosque fulfills all the criteria to be properly used.
+In February 2025, Raudhwa Mosque opened its female section which, despite its small size, is bright, clean, and equipped with everything that women might need to fulfill their religious duties.
+It is also, as opposed to other mosques that have or have had a female section, conveniently located on the Seafront within walking distance from most workplaces that employ Muslim women.
+Raudhwa Mosque, however, is not perfect; most of the time it is locked and only a select few have a key and thus access to the building.
+Despite their popularization campaign, the mosque is still largely unknown by the women working within a radius larger than 100 meters.

 The Culture-Religion Vicious Circle: